List of NBA career triple-double leaders

-A list of National Basketball Association players by total career regular season triple-doubles recorded.
+A list of the top 25 National Basketball Association players by total career regular season triple-doubles recorded.

 A progressive list of regular season triple-double leaders showing how the record increased through the years.

 A list of facts of triple-double achievements.

 Triple-double leaders

+Russell Westbrook holds the record for the most NBA career regular season triple-doubles and the record for the most triple-doubles in a single season.

-Statistics accurate as of November 19, 2025.
+Statistics accurate as of the 2025–26 NBA season.